operator-framework/operator-marketplace/README.md

 To run the e2e tests defined in test/e2e that were created using the operator-sdk, first ensure that you have the following additional prerequisites:

 1. The operator-sdk binary installed on your environment.
-You can get it by either downloading a released binary on the sdk release page here (https://github.com/operator-framework/operator-sdk/releases/) or by pulling down the source and compiling it locally (https://github.com/operator-framework/operator-sdk).
+You can get it by either downloading a released binary on the sdk release page [here](https://github.com/operator-framework/operator-sdk/releases/) or by pulling down the source and compiling it [locally](https://github.com/operator-framework/operator-sdk).
 2. A namespace on your cluster to run the tests on, e.g.
 ```bash
     $ oc create namespace test-namespace